melvinphuti/TwitterConsole/README.txt

 	TwitterConsoleMain/
 	TwitterConsoleUnitTest/.

 The projects can be imported into the eclipse IDE and tested there.
+Otherwise any other Java IDE, like Netbeans or IntelliJ, can be used.
+JUnit is the Java api that has been used for the unit tests in the test project "TwitterConsoleUnitTest/"(JUnit library is already included in this project)
+The following assumptions have been made:
+-invalid data will be ignored in the console output and logged to a log file -user will be prompted for file path input through the console